multiversx/mx-docs/docs/developers/tutorials/your-first-dapp.md

 For the web app we'll have two pages:

-- The _Sign in_ page - here we can authenticate with ledger, web wallet or with Maiar Wallet
+- The _Sign in_ page - here we can authenticate with ledger, web wallet or xPortal
 - The _Dashboard_ page - here we can either ping or pong, if we already deposited, then we will see a countdown timer until the time interval clears out.

 [comment]: # (mx-context-auto)